flyingwolfz/CCNN-CGH/README.md

 - 1, It is greatly recommended to use our zero-padding version directly.
 Because of better quality and easier experiment.

 - 2, Try larger CCNN according to your GPU ability.
 Although more GPU memory is needed, more DS/US layers and more init channels will bring better quality easily.
+Meanwhile smaller CCNN still performes better than existing networks, reducing parameters also works if you want faster speed and lower cost.

 - 3, under updating......